Judge blocks Florida law gagging doctors' gun talk

-U.S. District Judge Marcia Cooke in Miami granted a preliminary injunction preventing the state and Governor Rick Scott, a Tea Party-backed Republican and former healthcare executive, from enforcing the so-called Firearm Owners' Privacy Act with immediate effect.
+U.S. District Judge Marcia Cooke granted a preliminary injunction preventing the state and Governor Rick Scott, a Tea Party-backed Republican and former healthcare executive, from enforcing the Firearm Owners' Privacy Act with immediate effect.

-With all but a few exceptions, the Florida law barred doctors from questioning their patients about guns in their homes or advising them about firearms safety.
+With all but a few exceptions, the Florida law barred doctors from questioning their patients about guns in their homes or from having discussions with them about firearms safety.

 Gun rights supporters had argued that such questioning from doctors violated their right to privacy.